top of page

 • Notwithstanding gold’s recent surge, returns were flat for over a decade and lagged stocks and bonds.

-• When it comes to hedging against inflation, TIPS, real estate, stocks, and intermediate-term bonds are usually more effective -- with lower fees and less work.
+• For hedging against inflation, TIPS, real estate, stocks, and intermediate-term bonds are usually more effective -- with lower fees and less work.

 Occasionally, certain alternative asset classes will start making a run.
 Invariably, clients hear about it from the media and wonder if now is the time to buy.
 Take gold for example.
 For the better part of a decade, it was holding steady at $1,600 to $1,800 per ounce and suddenly it’s over $2,500.